DFRobot/DFRobot_RGBPanel/README.md

 # RGBPanel Library for Arduino
-This is a Library for RGBPanel,the function is control LED display image, string, set pixel and fill screen with a color.
+This is a Library for RGBPanel,the function is control LED display image, string, set pixel and fill screen with one color.

 ## Table of Contents